Present and Past

-The Mary Byron Project Scholars Program was established in memory of Mary Byron, a 1991 graduate of Assumption High School.
+The Mary Byron Project Scholars Program at Assumption High School in Louisville, KY was established in memory of Mary Byron, a 1991 graduate of Assumption.
 The scholarship program is designed for students who wish to undertake a leadership opportunity among their peers and in the community relating to intimate partner and dating violence education and prevention.

 Our skilled staff and volunteer attorneys provided representation for survivors in appeals when relief was denied to them or when relief was granted but the perpetrator filed an appeal.
 We handled appeals from many different types of cases related to intimate partner violence, including appeals from protective orders and custody orders where intimate partner violence was present.
 Our goals were to keep survivors and their families safe and to shape the law to enhance justice for other survivors.